DataViz Makeover #2

 Figure 5

 Females are less positive about taking the vaccine should it be available within the week - on a global level only 45% of females are positive about taking the vaccine as compared to 52% of males.
-Furthermore, the margin of error for females is narrower than that of males - indicating higher confidence levels in the produced result.

 The French females are particularly hesitant with 60.3% of the respondents voted against taking the vaccine.